tanikush/vibescan/README.md

 | Security dashboard (0–100 score) | ❌ | ✅ |
 | Cost | Free | Free |

 Traditional tools were built for human-authored code and primarily surface credential leaks.
-VibeScan focuses on a different class of problems — the insecure coding patterns that AI assistants (Cursor, Claude, Copilot) commonly introduce: missing auth checks, unsafe `eval()`, shell injection via `shell=True`, and debug mode left enabled in production.
+VibeScan focuses on a different class of problems — the insecure coding patterns that AI assistants (Cursor, Claude, Copilot) commonly introduce: missing auth checks, unsafe `eval()`, shell injection via `shell=True`, and debugs mode left enabled in production.
 These patterns aren't secrets, but they're still critical vulnerabilities that general-purpose scanners don't look for.

 ---